apache/flink/docs/monitoring/metrics.md

 - `apikey` - the Datadog API key
 - `tags` - (optional) the global tags that will be applied to metrics when sending to Datadog.
 Tags should be separated by comma only
 - `proxyHost` - (optional) The proxy host to use when sending to Datadog.
-- `proxyPort` - (optional) The proxy port to use when sending to Datadog.
+- `proxyPort` - (optional) The proxy port to use when sending to Datadog, defaults to 8080.

 Example configuration: